coredevsushant/s3-lambda-dynamodb-bulk-upload/README.md

 ### 5.1 Write the Lambda Function Code

+Create your Lambda function using the .NET Core 8 runtime.
+Ensure the code is designed to handle S3 events, parse CSV files, and interact with DynamoDB.
+For more details on writing the Lambda function code, consult the [AWS Lambda documentation](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html).

+### 5.2 Create a ZIP File for the Lambda Deployment

+1. Build the project in **Release** mode using your C# IDE.
+2. Package the build output into a ZIP file containing all necessary binaries and dependencies.

+### 5.3 Upload the ZIP File to Lambda

+1. Go back to the **Lambda Console**.
+2. In the **Code** tab, click on **Upload from** and select **.zip file**.
+3. Choose the ZIP file you created.
+4. Click **Save** to deploy the function.

+## Step 6: Set Up S3 Event Trigger for Lambda

 To create the Lambda function for processing CSV files from S3 and inserting records into DynamoDB, follow these steps:

 #### **Configuring the S3 Trigger**